Scholarships & Grants

 Your gifts will be used to provide student tutor scholarships (or wages), helping ensure that there are sufficient peer tutors for the needs of a growing student body.

 Through leadership opportunities, BYU-Idaho is successfully preparing and qualifying young people to become the values- and service-based leaders the world is so desperately lacking today.

 You have the opportunity to join with us in affecting the personal growth of these young people.

-We welcome your participation in this specific scholarship program that offers awards to students who participate in leadership opportunities.
-Our 2010-2014 goal is to raise $835,000 for Experiential Learning.
+We welcome your participation in this specific scholarship program that offers awards to students who participate in leadership opportunities. by donating to Experiential Learning.

 Heber J. Grant Program